-It seems some of the most common questions that parents hear from the moment a new baby arrives is “what does the baby weigh?” and “how is the baby growing?”
-The weight of a newborn is often used as a marker of general health, so it makes sense that it’s something everyone is watching.
-But how is a parent to know if their child is gaining weight properly?
+It seems some of the most common questions parents hear from the moment a new baby arrives is “what does the baby weigh?” and “how is the baby growing?”
+The weight of a newborn is often used as a marker of general health, so it makes sense that it is something everyone is monitoring.
+But how does a parent know if their child is gaining weight at a healthy rate?

-There are some general guidelines that parents can look at to help keep an eye on their babies’ progress.
+There are some general guidelines parents can look at to help keep an eye on their baby’s progress.

 How to Monitor Your Baby’s Growth